ohcnetwork/devops-docs/README.md

 # Care DevOps Docs

-The repo contains necessary files that provides information about care and other tools build by OHC.network.
+The repo contains necessary files that provide information about care and other tools built by [ohc.network.](https://ohc.network/)